Kiteretsu77/FAST_Anime_VSR/README.md

 # Future Works:
-1. Support Real-ESRGAN (Will refactor a lot of codes) && I also want to publish a smaller RRDB Network (with 7 blocks instead of 23 blocks) I trained.
+1. Accelerate Real-ESRGAN (There is still some unkown bugs of video writing when I set nt != 0).
+It requires more development.
 1. MultiGPU support
 2. Provide PSNR && Visual Quality report in README.
 3. Provide all repositories in English.